Skip to main content

 N-Acetyl Cysteine and Increased Platelet Count

-• Studied populations: Critically ill adults receiving linezolid and patients with myeloid malignancies undergoing hematopoietic stem cell transplant
+• Studied populations: critically ill adults receiving linezolid, patients with myeloid malignancies undergoing HSCT, patients with immune thrombocytopenia, and patients with thrombotic thrombocytopenic purpura

 Doses used in studies